 The Bulk Stops Here

-Your genetic makeup affects your ability to build muscle bulk.
+Your genetic makeup affects a woman's ability to build muscle bulk.
 Testosterone, the male hormone, plays a significant role.
-A woman's fear that heavy weights build bulky muscles is unfounded, explains Dr. C. Harmon Brown, chairman of the United States Track and Field Sports Medicine and Science Committee.
-Brown, in an article on the Coachr website, argues that women have testosterone levels that only 5 to 10 percent of those of men, which limits their ability to build leg bulk by lifting heavier weights.
+A woman's fear that heavy weights build bulky muscles is unfounded.
+Women have testosterone levels that are only 5 to 10 percent of those of men, which limits their ability to build leg bulk by lifting heavier weights.